andreasabel/inCode/entry/purely-functional-typed-models.md

 ### The connection

-These stateful models seem to be at odds with our previous picture of models.
+This is nice and all, but these stateful models seem to be at odds with our previous picture of models.

 1. They aren't stated in the same way.
 They require specifying a state of some sort, and also a modified state
 2. These can't be *trained* in the same way (using stochastic gradient descent), and look like they require a different algorithm for training.

-However, because we just have functions, it's easy to transform non-stateful models into stateful models, and stateful models to non-stateful models.
-That's just the point of
+However, because these are all *just functions*, we can really just manipulate them as normal functions and see that the two aren't too different at all.

 ### Functional Stateful Models